 Let’s say that online retailers allow people to make purchases in a more efficient, sustainable way that takes less time.
 The question then becomes what’s going to replace all that saved time.
 Do those trips by car to the grocery store make room for trips for other purposes?
 To what extent does e-commerce change our mobility behaviour in general: where we live, what we buy, how much we buy?
 We know very little about that, which makes sense.
 It’s a completely new subject.

-And that people who shop online don’t necessarily go to brick-and-mortar stores less often.
+And research has also shown that people who shop online don’t necessarily go to brick-and-mortar stores less often.
 They’ll often buy specific things online that aren’t readily available nearby.
 That’s in addition to their in-person purchases.
 So to what extent does e-commerce fragment our buying behaviour?

 I’m happy with my study, but it’s still limited; it’s about 700 customers, focused on a specific product, a specific region, a specific retailer.
 As researchers, it’s a real challenge to cover the tremendous variety that exists.
 The rapid developments in this area don’t make it any easier.
 What’s relevant today may need some caveats in two years’ time.